Inchhura: Transport

 Bainchigram and Boinchi are the nearest railway stations to Bhonpur, however the nearest major railway station is at Bardhaman, 41 km away.

 Festivals

 Durga Puja, Lakshmi Puja, Sarswati Puja, and Kali Puja are the main festivals here.

-Population
+Demography

 Inchhura is a medium-sized village with a total of 310 families.
 The population at the 2011 India census was 1367, 677 are males and 690 females.
 Children aged 0-6 numbered 149, 10.9% of the total population.
 The average sex ratio was 1019, higher than the West Bengal state average of 950.
 The child sex ratio was 1292, higher than the West Bengal average of 956.